SETI/rms-opus/install.md

           copy settings_local_example.py settings_local.py

-  - Be sure to provide the full path to the OPUS Django directory
+  - Provide the full path to the OPUS Django directory
+  - Provide the full path to the pds-tools directory as TIME_LIB_PATH

-* Make the logs directory
+10. Make the logs directory

       mkdir logs

-* To run the tests or server for the first time you may need to run migrate (try them first and see):
+11. To run the tests or server for the first time you may need to run migrate (try them first and see):

     - If you are starting with a dump of an opus database, drop the following tables for the migrate to work: